Geonovum/IMX-ModelMapping/contents/mapping-yaml-specification.md

 It MUST have a `target` key with an [=ObjectTypeRef node=] value, representing the target [=object type=] of the [=relation=].

-It MUST have a `cardinality` key with a valid cardinality string value.
+It MUST have a `multiplicity` key with a valid multiplicity string value.

 It MUST have an `inverseName` key with a string value representing the inverse name of the [=relation=].

-It MUST have an `inverseCardinality` key with a string value representing the inverse cardinality of the [=relation=].
+It MUST have an `inverseMultiplicity` key with a string value representing the inverse multiplicity of the [=relation=].

 It MUST either have:
 * a `keyMapping` key whose value is a [=KeyMapping node=].